-Returns the 16-bit floating point result of the absolute value operation.
+Returns a 16-bit floating point value.

 Control Flow Instructions

 A subset of the CUDA's control flow instructions are directly available as intrinsics.
 Avoiding branches is a key way to improve CUDA performance, and using these intrinsics mean you don't have to rely on the nvcc optimizer identifying and removing branches.
 For further documentation, including semantics, please refer to the relevant CUDA Toolkit documentation.